Position Classification: Counsellor Level 1/2

 Hours Per Week: 32

-The Kirketon Road Centre (KRC) is a primary health care facility located in Kings Cross, which is involved in the prevention, treatment and care of HIV/AIDS and other transmissible infections among our target populations; ‘at-risk’ young people, people who sex work, people who inject drugs, people experiencing homelessness, Aboriginal people and LGBTI people.
+The Kirketon Road Centre (KRC) is a primary health care facility located in Kings Cross, which is involved in the prevention, treatment and care of HIV/AIDS and other transmissible infections among ‘at-risk’ young people, sex workers and people who inject drugs.

-This position provides quality counselling, case management, social welfare and therapeutic support to clients at KRC and associated sites.
+This position provides high quality counselling, case management, social welfare and therapeutic support to clients at KRC and associated sites.
 KRC counselling services are provided in a non-judgmental, client centred way.
 This is done with a view to promoting client self-determination through the acquisition of knowledge and skills.
 This position will also include outreach component focused on COVID testing and vaccination for vulnerable populations.
+To also work collaboratively to build trusting relationships with Aboriginal & Torres Strait Islander clients and their families where needed.

 KRC is one of the SESLHD Sexual Health and Blood Borne Virus Services, and this position may collaborate with those services as required.